rpmaster2/JoyStickTest/README.md

 # JoyStickTest on Java

-## Описание
+## Description
-Цель проекта: перенос JoyStickTest с C++ на Java, используя интерфейс на JavaFX
+Project goal: port JoyStickTest from C++ to Java, using an interface on JavaFX

-## Установка
+## Installation
-1. Склонируйте репозиторий.
+1. Download the file JE.jar from the Releases item
-2. Выполните необходимые действия для установки.
+2. Run

-## Лицензия
+## License
-Этот проект лицензирован под MIT License.
+This project is licensed under the MIT License with mention of the project author.